Microwave-WYB/summer_project/labs/lab0/README.md

 # Shell basics

+**What is a shell?**

+A shell is a program that provides a command-line interface to interact with the operating system.
+It allows you to run commands, manage files and directories, and automate tasks.

 You will need to use a shell to run commands.
 This will be the primary way to interact with your computer during this course.

 You've already used a shell to run commands in the terminal.
-You've pulled this repository using `git` commands.
-You've also run Python using the `python` command.
 In this lab, we will learn more useful shell commands.

 ## Why using the shell rather than a GUI (Graphical User Interface)?